Nolte: Obama Blasts Woke 'Purity' and the Cancel Culture

 “That’s not activism,” Obama added.
 “That’s not bringing about change.
 If all you’re doing is casting stones, you’re probably not going to get that far.”

-Before we put a MAGA hat on President Bitter Clinger, what’s important to keep in mind is that if the Fascist Woketard Movement was effective at furthering the left’s, does anyone doubt Obama would be all for it?.
+Before we put a MAGA hat on President Bitter Clinger, what’s important to keep in mind is that if the Fascist Woketard Movement was effective at furthering the left’s agenda, does anyone doubt Obama would be all for it?.

 Listen, this guy lost a brutal re-election campaign in 2016.
 No, he wasn’t on the ballot, but make no mistake, he was out there next to Hillary promising America a third Obama term, and lost to a man he personally despises, a man who promised to reverse Obama’s entire legacy.